Create, Edit, and Display Free Body Section Plot

 Known Limitations with H3D Files

-It is recommended to use the same model as the one that generated the result file and to not change system assignation when working with h3d results.
-This limitation does not apply to *.op2 and *.hdf5 files if model information is saved in file too.
+When working with an older version of OptiStruct, it is recommended to not use *.h3d files if nodes are used later in Free Body Sections and have output system assigned.
+This limitation does not apply to *.op2 and *.hdf5 files if model information is saved in the file too.